 ICANN org is evaluating possible scenarios to handle applications from the same applicant during a grant cycle.
 ICANN org's current planning includes the ability for a single applicant to submit more than one application within the first cycle.
 The rules regarding limitations on the ability for an applicant to have more than one successful application per cycle and applicants identifying preferences amongst their applications are still being considered.
 This is also an aspect of the Grant Program that we anticipate will be evaluated for subsequent cycles.

-What types of projects will be funded?
+What types of projects will be eligible?